-The IRS audited more than 680,000 tax individual returns filed during the 2018 calendar year, the latest data available.
-That's just 0.4 percent of the 152.6 million individual returns filed that year.
+The IRS audited more than 771,095 tax individual returns filed during the 2019 calendar year, according to Jackson Hewitt Tax Service.
+That's less than 0.5 percent of the 154.1 million individual returns filed that year.
 Audits aren't always painful, either.
-More than 26,000 of those audits of individual returns resulted in additional refunds going to the taxpayer.
+Some result in refunds.

 Most audits are conducted by mail: The IRS spots something it suspects is wrong and sends a letter explaining the problem or asking for additional information.
 (The IRS never starts an audit by phone; if someone calls you and threatens an audit, it's a scam.)
 The IRS conducts about 26 percent of its audits of individual returns in person.

 Even though the odds of an audit are extremely low, most people would prefer not to undergo one.
 Here are some of the most common reasons the IRS selects returns to audit: